 All participants will take part in an academic advising and course registration program held prior to the start of classes.

-Courses will be scheduled between 9:00 a.m. and 1:15 p.m., Mondays through Fridays.
+Courses will be scheduled between 9:00 a.m. and 12:45 p.m., Mondays through Fridays.
 Depending on the class, it might meet two, three, four, or five days a week.
-In addition to class time, participants are required to participate in in-person or virtual activities Wednesdays from 12:30 to 3:00 p.m.
+In addition to class time, participants are required to participate in in-person activities Wednesdays from 12:30 to 3:00 p.m.
 Additional optional programming will be offered throughout the week.

 Contact the Office of Admissions at 814-898-6100 or [email protected].

-LEADS participants planning to attend Penn State Behrend might want to consider the Excelerate/PaSSS Program in the following summer.
-Excelerate/PaSSS offers scholarships to first-year Behrend students from Erie, Crawford, Warren, or Venango counties who enroll in Pathway to Success: Summer Start (PaSSS).
-PaSSS is a six-week program that gives new students tools and resources that increase the likelihood that they will not only earn a Penn State degree, but also will do so in four years or fewer, potentially saving their families thousands of dollars in tuition and fees.
+LEADS participants planning to attend Penn State Behrend might want to consider the Pathway to Success: Summer Start (PaSSS) and Excelerate program in the following summer.
+PaSSS and Excelerate is a six-week program available to select first-year students that offers tools and resources to increase the likelihood that participants will not only earn a Penn State degree, but also will do so in four years or fewer, potentially saving their families thousands of dollars in tuition and fees.